MadeByMike/supermaya/site/posts/no-build-process.md

 ## CSS

-In Sypermaya SCSS files are compiled on-the-fly and added to global data.
+In Supermaya SCSS files are compiled on-the-fly and added to global data.
 This means you can write inline CSS directly into templates and partials like this: `<style>{{css["compilation-target"] | safe}}</style>`.
 Where _"compilation-target"_ is the key added to the list of SCSS files to compile in the data file:

 ```
 site/_data/css.js